-As regards the limited amount of data, it is clear that more research is needed with sets in the order of 10^4 samples.
-It should be noted that with search sets of this magnitude, the presence of administrative and labeling errors which are accumulated during the enrollment process starts to play a problem, even in the case of the powerful biometric methods which are based on (bio)physical traits [39].
-The resulting "adventitious matches" -in forensic jargon- will pull the achievable performance asymptote below the exact 100%.
-In order to explore the consequences of using large search sets, simulated data were generated, with random values from a Gaussian distribution with the same means and standard deviations as in the original feature vector $f1 \cup f2$ (Ndim=1553).
-At 6000 samples, a drop of 7% in Top1 performance was observed.
+In regard to the limited amount of data, it is clear that more research is needed with sets in the order of $10^4$ samples.
+It should be noted that, with search sets of this magnitude, the presence of administrative and labeling errors which are accumulated during the enrollment process starts to play a problem, even in the case of the powerful biometric methods which are based on (bio)physical traits [39].
+The resulting "adventitious matches"-in forensic jargon-will pull the achievable performance asymptote below the exact 100 percent.
+In order to explore the consequences of using large search sets, simulated data were generated, with random values from a Gaussian distribution with the same means and standard deviations as in the original feature vector $f1 \cup f2$ (Ndim = 1,553).
+At 6,000 samples, a drop of 7 percent in Top1 performance was observed.
 However, experiments with real data are needed to provide reliable estimates of the performance as a function of data set size.
-It should be noted that in a practical case, the search set size can often be reduced on the basis of non-handwriting evidence.
-About 6.6 bits of information are needed to reduce an existing data base of 30000 samples to a search set of 300 samples, the size used in the current experiments.
-Restrictive constraints concern known information on writer handedness, age category, sex, nationality etc.
+It should be noted that, in a practical case, the search set size can often be reduced on the basis of nonhandwriting evidence.
+About 6.6 bits of information are needed to reduce an existing data base of 30,000 samples to a search set of 300 samples, the size used in the current experiments.
+Restrictive constraints concern known information on writer handedness, age category, sex, nationality, etc.